prabhavdogra/prabhav.tech/blog/2025-03-12-storage-types/index.md

         - A tri-state buffer is a special circuit that can either:
             - **Tri-State Buffer Enabled:** Passes the stored data from the register to the bus connecting CPU and register.
             - **Tri-State Buffer Disabled:** Disconnects the register from bus connecting CPU and register.
-        - This is necessary because multiple registers share the same internal bus, and only one should be active at a time to avoid conflicting reads and writes.
+        - This is necessary because multiple registers share the same internal bus, and only one should be active at a time to avoid conflicting reads and writes (more of a hardware constraint).
         - The enable signal is synchronized with the CPU clock to ensure stable data transfer.

-### Types of Registers
+### Types of Registers (A little extra context)
 - **General-Purpose Registers:**
     - Used for temporary data storage and most calculations.
 - **Special-Purpose Registers:**